 FHC also served as the interim project coordinator when the Colorado APCD:

-Since then, FHC has provided exploratory analyses, technical and subject matter expertise, and customized project management support as the APCD program embarked on an aggressive timeline to systematically collect and aggregate claims, procure a data intake and analytic vendor, and develop a comprehensive reporting program.
+Since then, FHC has provided exploratory analyses, technical and subject matter expertise, and customized project management support.